ArtyMcLabin/GitWorkflow/github_issues_workflow.md

    - Follow the format above
    - Include all relevant sections
    - Apply appropriate labels
+   - After creation, ALWAYS provide the direct link to the created issue

 2. Updates:
    - Keep discussion in comments